koii-network/docs/run-a-node/task-nodes/Running-on-VPS-Interact.md

 - `HERE_YOUR_WALLET_PUBLIC_ADDRESS` represents the Wallet that will receive the claimed Coins
 - `/home/koii/koii-node/namespace/staking_wallet.json` represents the default path to your staking wallet

-## Additional way to claim rewards using Koii_claimer:
+## Additional way to claim rewards using Koii_claimer

 In order to have a semi-automatic way to claim $KOII rewards, you first need to get prerequisites which have to be stored in your server for Koii CLaimer to function.